xlladdins/xll/README.md

 you can tell them to go to the Function Wizard and click on [Help with this function](https://github.com/xlladdins/xll/blob/346790160ea9d7dbea8559d5fb9b48fe09967886/xll/args.h#L277) as your first line of defense against them taking up your precious time.

-The major usability enhancement for devlopers in the latest version is that all strings are now UTF-8.
+The major usability enhancement for developers in the latest version is that all strings are now UTF-8.
 They are a L"ot" nicer to use than wide character strings.
 The library still provides high performance access to [numeric arrays](#the-fp-data-type) and lets you easily create [handles](#handles) for embedding C++ objects that can use